zackn9ne/module2_set1/README.md

 - https://developer.mozilla.org/en-US/docs/Web/CSS/transform

 ```
-transformChanges an element in one or more ways including scaling, rotating, skewing, or moving the element.
+CSS transforms: Changes an element in one or more ways including scaling, rotating, skewing, or moving the element.
 Requires vendor prefixes and doesn’t work in IE 8 or earlier.
 ```

 - https://developer.mozilla.org/en-US/docs/Web/CSS/transition